 We digress here to discuss the need for epochs.
-When a node is hosting a stable storage with r{l} , the node is responsible for computing destinations at level- $(\ell-1)$ within the level- l unit that the node belongs to.
-Associated with these destinations the node also computes the number of predicates per destination that are interested in receiving the event.
-The predicate count per destination allows us to garbage collect events upon receing acknowledgements from destinations.
-Consider the following scenario where the predicate count equals the client count for a destination associated with the event.
+When a node is hosting a stable storage with r{l} , the node is responsible for computing destinations at level- $(\ell - 1)$ within the level- l unit that the node belongs to.
+Along with these destinations the node also computes the number of predicates per destination that are interested in receiving the event.
+The predicate count per destination allows us to garbage collect an event upon receiving acknowledgements from the event's destinations.
+Consider the following scenario where the predicate count equals the client count for the destination associated with an event.
 Unit s_A has a total of 156 clients attached to it and unit s_A fails.
 Clients which detect this failure would initiate a roam.
 Local queues could be constructed for each client that has initiated a roam in response to this failure.
-For each queue constructed and sent across the system to it new hosting unit, the reference count associated with every event contained within the queue is decremented by one.
-However, it is conceivable that a client could have been attached to s_A , which had joined the system for the first time prior to the unit failure.
+For each queue constructed and sent across the system to its new hosting unit, the reference count associated with every event contained within the queue is decremented by one.
+However, it is conceivable that a client could have been attached to s_A and that this client had joined the system for the first time prior to the unit's failure.
 This client is thus not the intended recipient of any of the local queues that would be constructed in response to the servicing of roaming clients.
 If this client is one of the first clients to initiate a roam, local queues would be constructed for it and the reference counts of the events contained within this local queue would be decremented by one.
 This operation would lead to the starvation of at least one client, if any of the 156 clients contained a profile which partially matched that of the new client.

-The second scenario is for a client c_A which has received events $e_0 \cdots e{25}$ in its incarnations (past and present) prior to a disconnect in its present incarnation.
-During the time that c_A was in disconnected the only event targeted to it was e{26} .
+The second scenario is for a client c_A , which has received events $e_0 \cdots e{25}$ in its incarnations (past and present) prior to a disconnect in its present incarnation.
+During the time that c_A was disconnected the only event targeted to it was e{26} .
 When c_A reconnects back the only event that should be routed to it should be e{26} and not the events that it has already received in its previous incarnations.

 The two scenarios dictate that we need epochs.
-The two primary issues that we seek to address are - the clients.
+The two primary issues that we seek to address are -

-(a) We should not construct recovery queues for clients that would comprise of events that a client was not originally interested in.
-This as we discussed earlier could lead to starvation of some of

-(b) We need a precise indication of the time from which point on a client should receive events.
+- (a) We should not construct recovery queues for clients that would comprise of events that a client was not originally interested in.
+This as we discussed earlier could lead to starvation of some of the clients. - (b) We need a precise indication of the time from which point on a client should receive events.
 This besides leading to client starvations would also cause the system to expend precious network cycles in routing these events.

-Epochs are used to aid the re-connected clients and also the recovery from failures.
+Epochs are used to aid the reconnected clients and also to recover from failures.
 The reason why we can not delegate the event queue generation scheme to the individual units is that a unit can fail and remain failed forever.
-It is best that the event queue generation is handled by the system as there could be stable storages that could be added within the system and the storage could be delegated to multiple storages within the same GES context.
+It is best that the event queue generation is handled by the system as there could be stable storages that could be added within the system and the storage could be delegated to the stable storages that exist at different levels within the same GES context.